tchan128/ecommerce-backend-tc/README.md

 ## About the Project

-This project is a e-commerce backend.
+This project is an e-commerce backend.
 The system is built with Javascript, Sequelize, MySQL WorkBench, ExpressJS, and nodeJS.
 To build and visualize the functionality and the localhost server, Insomnia was used.
 In this system, the main components are being able to:

 - View all categories, products, and tags (and its associations)
 - View selected categories, products, and tags